OECD Watch’s vision is that all business is conducted in a way that respects human rights.

 To achieve our vision, OECD Watch’s mission is three-fold:

-- To increase the effectiveness and reach of the OECD Guidelines as a standard for corporate conduct and tool for accountability;
+- To increase the effectiveness and reach of the OECD Guidelines for Multinational Enterprises (OECD Guidelines) as a standard for corporate conduct and tool for accountability;

 - To strengthen National Contact Points (NCPs) so that they are accessible, impartial, and equipped to provide meaningful access to remedy for victims of corporate harms; and